mj2984/CCM_Complex/README.md

 # CCM Torch
-A PyTorch derivative of CCM with support for Complex valued Neural Networks.
+A PyTorch derivative of CCM.

 The model implemented here closely follows the CCM architecture with mild changes to the preprocessing pipeline and loss functions.
 The preprocessor is implemented in Julia.